 NOPA member processing facilities play a critical role in the oilseed industry value chain by connecting upstream agricultural producers with downstream consumers.
 NOPA members buy U.S. soybeans from U.S. farmers and create sustainably produced protein-rich products for domestic and international consumers.

-Value-Added Products for Food, Feed, Fuel & Industrial Use
+Value-Added Products for Food, Feed, and Fuel

 Co-Located Processing Plants & Refineries